-This section will be an intense block week version of the course taught in person.
+This section will be 6-week "turbo" version of the course and is taught in person.
 Before bidding/enrolling, be sure you are able to commit time and energy to this course, including attending all sessions.
 There will be some advance work and some assignments during evenings.
-A few assignments will be due after the block week period is over.
-If you cannot commit to this workload during this time period, we encourage you to consider a 12-week section of the course in the spring or fall term.
+A few assignments will be due after the 6-week period is over.